telamon/snail/README.md

 Nan is truly glitchy.
 It's cool to sync clocks over a wide area but it does not relay data or service info.
-We're not building a mesh, we're bulding a Swarm.
+We're not building a mesh, we're bulding a _Swarm_.

 - OUI & VSIE allows snail beacons to be distinguished between nodes.
-- The dual v-netif APSTA mode allows much more efficient discovery and exchange.
+- The dual v-netif APSTA mode allows efficient discovery and exchange.
-- Always on AP solves mobile connectivity.
+- Always on AP solves mobile connectivity (for now).

 `Iteration 0` - Exploring the boundaries of Wifi NAN